jenkinsci/squashtm-publisher-plugin/Readme.md

 From now on, all builds should use `gradlew` (instead of gradle)

+## Documentation ##

+The various src/*/package-info.java contains an overview of the mission and code structure, along with references to the important classes (which sometimes also have their own doc).

 ## Useful build commands ##

 Please refer to [this doc site](https://wiki.jenkins-ci.org/display/JENKINS/Gradle+JPI+Plugin)